chinesejacklee/as7341_I2C/README.md

 ## Getting started

+  - Select a Micropython device with hardware I2C module
+  - Connect the AS7341 board via I2C
+  - The GPIO pin should be connected via a 10K resistor to +3.3V and via a push-button to GND.
+  - Copy as7341.py and as7341_smux_select.py to the Micropython device (e.g. ESP32)
+  - Do the same with the examples
+  - Run one or more of the examples

 This library is under construction.
 Not all examples are working.
 Documentation should follow, for now read comments in source!